(This page contains affiliate links. OGR may receive compensation if you click a link and make a purchase.)

 No matter where you get your glasses, good lenses should be durable, easy to care for, and made of materials that provide the best vision correction and comfort.

-Warby Parker didn’t disappoint in any of these areas.
+Warby Parker doesn’t disappoint in any of these areas.

 In our experience, their lenses have good clarity and visual sharpness.
 Prescription lenses are made out of polycarbonate, which are thinner and more impact resistant than the standard CR-39 (1.50-index) lens.